Alberta to stop collecting provincial gas tax, offer electricity rebate to offset high energy prices

 COMING ELECTRICITY REBATE

-Kenney also announced his intention to introduce a $150 retroactive rebate for most families and small businesses on their energy bills from last winter.
+Kenney also announced his intention to introduce a $150 retroactive rebate for most families and small businesses on their energy bills from the winter.

 He also warned the rebate may be a while in coming as the province must make arrangements with more than 45 energy providers.